The Big Sur Road Trip: What to See and Do

 The best time to visit Big Sur

 Thanks to the Pacific Ocean, temperatures are mild year-round, though spring and fall tend to be less rainy.
 Would-be whale watchers will want to visit between December and May, migrating season for gray whales.
-Next, read on for the 50 best road trips in America.

 For more on where to go and what to see around the country, check out our Ultimate American Road Trip Guide.